 11. Radial and Axial Expansion and Contraction

-ARMI natively supports linear expansion in both the radial and axial dimensions.
+ARMI natively supports linear expansion in both the radial and axial dimensions for pin-type reactors.
 These expansion types function independently of one another and each have their own set of underlying assumptions and use-cases.
-Radial expansion happens by default but axial expansion only occurs if the setting inputHeightsConsideredHot is set to False.
+Radial expansion happens by default but there are several settings that control axial expansion:

 11.1.
 Thermal Expansion